CUC eNews: November 12, 2019 – Issue 102

 - Don’t share your passwords, or if you do, make sure it’s someone you trust.

-- Set up recovery options – a phone number and a different email address (i.e. for your Google account, use another email like Yahoo or other provider).
+- Set up recovery options – a phone number and a different email address (i.e. for your Google account, use another email like Yahoo or other provider) if you should happen to lose access to your accounts.

 - Look at all originating emails carefully, e.g. ones that purport to come from someone you know asking for funds may show the correct name but use a fake address.